 - While he was ill, Null "had dozens of his customers calling him, as well as threatening and condemning him," and six users of the product were hospitalized with severe kidney damage .

 During the next few days, Null's Web sites posted at least three reactions to publicity about the suit.
 One said that he was "completely and totally healthy and everything is fine."
 Another said that "none of the retail product reached the market" and he had "returned to complete health."
 But after a Los Angeles Times blog noted that these statements contradicted what the lawsuit said, Null replaced them with one that said he was "feeling substantially better."
 Two weeks later, he filed an amended complaint that omitted all of the allegations related to his own alleged illness and claimed only that his company had suffered damage to its reputation .
 Since then, three lawsuits have been filed against Null, his company, and the suppliers.
-Two were filed by product users who became ill [19, 20], and the third was filed by the estate of a woman whose illness led to death .
+Two were filed by product users who became ill [20,21], and the third was filed by the estate of a woman whose illness led to death .
 The first two suits were settled with undisclosed terms.
-It may be interesting to see whether the remaining suit uncovers anything about Null's credentials.
+I don't know the outcome of the third suit.

 A number of people have asked me whether I know anything about Null's retreats and whether he counsels individual clients.
 I am interested in receiving information from anyone with first-hand knowledge..